 What we will require you to do

 - You must disclose to us all material information which would influence an insurer to accept a risk and on what terms and premiums, or decline a risk.
 Failure to do so may result in impairment or voiding of cover.
-We will assist you in assessing whether or not information is material and requires disclosure.

-- You must advise us of the sums insured for specific locations or types of cover and are responsible for ensuring that the sums advised are adequate.
+- You must advise us of the sums insured for specific locations or types of cover and you are responsible for ensuring that the sums advised are adequate.

 - The provision of complete and accurate information to us is your responsibility.
 We shall be entitled to rely on that information and shall not be responsible for verifying the completeness or accuracy of information which you provide.
 We shall have no liability for any errors, omissions or deficiencies in our Services which result from incomplete or inaccurate information provided to us.